linux-c6x/linux-c6x-project/README.txt

 SCOPE:
 This project is intentional simplistic so we can focus on the basics.
 Right now it is just a kernel and one of a couple of root filesystems.
-The simplist rootfs if hello-root.
+The simplist rootfs is hello-root.
 hello-root contains one static app that says hello once per second, and the minimum support to boot that app.
 The hello app is built here as well.
 It is very simple and links with a [for now] pre-existing uClibc.
 [It is TODO to rebuild uClibc]